Welcome to Lady Be Good.net

 After running and charting these tests we observed the following:

-1. The first thing that becomes apparent in studying the results is how drastically different the flight paths become by altering the aileron trim by only a tenth of a point.
+1. The first thing that becomes apparent is how drastically different the flight paths become by altering the aileron trim by only a tenth of a point.
 In all 15 flights the aircraft appears to fly relatively straight for the first minute or so before it begins "settling" into it's particular descent path.
 Either of the three of these aileron trim settings, or altitudes would have temporarily appeared to Hatton and/or Toner to have stopped the compass drift long enough to proceed with and execute the bail out routine.
 In this sense, the final fate of the LBG having been trimed in a way that preserved it's structural integrity at impact appears to have been completely random.

-2. The second thing that becomes apparent is that the scenario that begins at 3,500 ft. appears to best approximate the distance required to reach the ground at or about the approximate location of the crash site.
+2. The second is that the scenario that begins at 3,500 ft. appears to best approximate the distance required to reach the ground at or about the approximate location of the crash site.
 The 3,500 ft.
 2.5 trim scenario in particular (red line) puts the aircraft nearest to the crash site of all the tests we ran.

 4. Fourth, by studying the thumbnails it becomes clear that almost all the blue tracks have the aircraft fuselage hitting the ground simultaneous to, or before prop # 4 does, and that the red tracks from the higher altitudes show the right wing nearly touching first.
-The red track from 3,500 feet however not only ends up closest to the actual LBG position, but the bank angle of the aircraft clearly illustrates that prop #4 strikes the ground first, and the fuselage and right right wing are equally well off the ground, just the requirement needed for a clockwise cartwheel to occur.
+The red track from 3,500 feet however not only ends up closest to the actual LBG position, but the bank angle of the aircraft clearly illustrates that prop #4 strikes the ground first, and the fuselage and right right wing are equally well off the ground, just the requirement needed for a substantial clockwise rotation to be initiated.

 1. The bail out began at somewhere near 3,800 feet ASL, by the time crew had evacuated the aicraft it had fallen to around 3,600 or so.
 This is actually less than 3,000 feet off the ground, as the Canascio Plain is about 800-900 feet above sea level.